tcfkaj/kernel-based-regression/README.md

 #### Output of `cv.klm`

+Outputs a named list, which can be referenced with usual `$`, containing:

 * `$train_mse` - list of training set mean squared errors, for each "fold".
 * `$test_mse` - list of test set mean squared errors, for each "fold".
 * `$train_rse` - square root of `train_mse`.